theyaneshj17/TauHeterogenity/src/02_bc_model/README.md

-# Bayesian Connectivity Modeling of fMRI Subtypes
+# Brain Connectivity Modeling of fMRI Subtypes

-This repository contains the analysis pipeline for subtype-specific Bayesian Connectivity (BC) modeling of functional connectivity data.
+This repository contains the analysis pipeline for subtype-specific Brain Connectivity (BC) modeling of functional connectivity data.

 The workflow consists of three main stages: